Wu Po-hsiung: Early career and entry into politics

-Taoyuan County Magistrate
+Magistrate of Taoyuan

-Wu became the Magistrate of Taoyuan County from 1973 to 1976.
-His father, Wu Hong-ling had served in the same position from 1960 to 1964.
+Wu ran in the seventh Taoyuan County magistrate election on December 23, 1972, as the KMT candidate representing the southern, predominantly Hakka part of the county centered on Zhongli.
+His candidacy followed an informal system of regional rotation in Taoyuan politics under which the magistracy alternated between politicians from the county's northern, predominantly Hoklo, districts and its southern Hakka districts.
+Although Huang Yu-chiao (黃玉嬌) had initially sought to contest the election, she was unable to stand after receiving an eight-month criminal sentence, leaving Wu as the only candidate on the ballot.
+Wu received 261,889 votes and was elected with a voter turnout of 73.54 percent.
+He took office on February 1, 1973, succeeding Hsu Hsin-chih, and became the youngest county magistrate then serving in Taiwan.

+Much of Wu's tenure coincided with a period of rapid industrialization and large-scale infrastructure construction in Taoyuan.
+His county government cooperated with the central government's Ten Major Construction Projects, including the acquisition of more than 1000 ha of land for what became Taoyuan International Airport, land acquisition for the construction of the north–south freeway, and the development of large industrial districts.

+In 1976, while still serving as magistrate, Wu was elected a member of the KMT Central Committee.
+He resigned as county magistrate in August 1976—before completing his term—to become director of the Taiwan Provincial Tobacco and Wine Monopoly Bureau.
+Provincial government member Weng Chien (翁鈐) subsequently served as acting magistrate for the remainder of the term.

 ROC Interior Ministry

 Wu became the Ministry of the Interior twice in 1984–1988 and 1991–1994.

 ROC citizens permitted to visit China

 On 15 October 1987, Wu announced the lifting of prohibition of ROC citizens to travel to the Mainland Area.
 Citizens were allowed to do so for family visits.

 KMT vice chairmanship

 Wu was the first vice-chairman of the main opposition Kuomintang party after Kuomintang lost in the 2000 ROC presidential election to the Democratic Progressive Party.

 KMT chairmanship

 After Chairman Ma Ying-jeou resigned on 13 February 2007, he became the acting chairman.
 Wu, however, subsequently resigned his post as acting chairman and member of the Central Standing Committee on 14 March 2007 to compete in the KMT chairmanship by-election scheduled for 7 April 2007.
 Ma announced his support for Wu for chairmanship.

 Wu eventually won the party chairmanship election and became KMT Chairman on 11 April 2007.
 He garnered about 90% of votes cast, defeated KMT legislator Hung Hsiu-chu.
 Of all eligible voters, about 53% voted.